Last updated on April 30th, 2023 at 03:41 am

 Used by: Jorge Diaz Rullo, Elias Iagnemma, Christof Rauch

-The Instinct VSR is perhaps the best shoes for bouldering currently out there, and certainly worthy of a mention on this list.
+The Instinct VSR is perhaps the best shoe for bouldering currently out there, and certainly worthy of a mention on this list.
 It shares an almost identical construction to the VS, but the biggest differences can be found on the bottom of the shoes.

 The VSR uses the softer Vibram Xs Grip 2, whereas the VS opts for the Vibram Xs Edge.
 As the name suggests, the Xs Edge is a harder rubber compound that creates a stiffer shoe profile, which gives you plenty of confidence on even the smallest of edges.